 Prayer ends.
 A feeling fills the valley that’s reminiscent of the fleeting calm you experience in the final savasana moments of a yoga class.
 We fill up.

 Fast food is omnipresent.
 We avoid it.
 I’m an extremely picky eater when traveling.
 On the flight to Lisbon I had a layover in Marrakesh.
 I wasn’t able to find any Moroccan food I was willing to eat.
 My body temperature plunged and I started shivering constantly, no matter how many layers I wore.
-I remember that I started to lose my mind in the Marrakesh International airport - I stared at the square tiles on the floor of the departures section and was surprised to see them rearrange into hexagons, triangles, and parallelograms.
+I remember that I started to lose my mind in the Marrakesh International Airport - I stared at the square tiles on the floor of the departures section and was surprised to see them rearrange into hexagons, triangles, and parallelograms.
 As my eyes unfocused the tessellations yielded to whorls and spirals which I struggled to keep in place.
-The starvation delirium finally went away when I ate a quinoa wrap.
+The starvation delirium finally went away when I ate a salad.
 I promised to find palatable food in Saudi Arabia.

 The Danube Hypermarket had everything I could ever dream about: